elniallo/fabric_exercise/docs/classes/_addproject_.addproject.md

 # Class: AddProject

-this is a test of the docs
+Adds a project to the ledger to allow for future donations

 ## Hierarchy